Crystal

 In professional settings, Ones can encourage Twos toward self-care and setting boundaries, while Twos can help Ones relax, step back from perfectionism, and appreciate what's already working well.

-Type 1s Contribute
+Type 1s contribute

 • Logical, visionary thinking